-With more than 200 million active users and over $9 billion in payments, PayPal has come a long way since its launch back in 1998.
-Over the course of 22 years, the company’s path was full of ebbs, flows, and tipping points — which is why we bring you some of the most interesting PayPal statistics.
+With more than 300 million active users, PayPal has come a long way since its launch back in 1998.
+Over the course of 23 years, the company’s path was full of ebbs, flows, and tipping points — which is why we bring you some of the most interesting PayPal statistics.

 These stats will answer all your burning questions regarding this internet mogul.
 Likewise, they will reveal some rather intriguing facts as well, such as the total PayPal customer number, its annual revenue, and more.

 So, if you want to discover everything there is to know about this incredible company and how shopping with PayPal has revolutionized the world of digital payment, keep on reading.

 10 Most Interesting Facts & PayPal Statistics for 2021